 Head

 According to the Cat Fanciers' Association, the ASH has a large, full-cheeked face with a "sweet, open expression."
-Their nose has a gentle curve from the bridge to the forehead.
+Unless it's a mixed American shorthair, their nose often has a gentle curve from the bridge to the forehead.
+Their forehead is smooth.
+There's no dome between the ears, which are medium and slightly rounded.
+Altogether, this gives the American Shorthair a round, teddy bear-like appearance.

 Eye Color

 No color is specified, but the American Shorthair cat should have "bright, clear, and alert" eyes.
 The color of the ASH's eyes is determined by their coat color.
 They are most often gold or green.
+The outer corner of their eyes is slightly higher than the inner corner, with large and wide upper lids and fully rounded lower lids.

 Legs & Paws